joelcarter-dev/art-site/src/pages/art-items/art-pice-2.md

 ---
-title: art pice 2
+title: storm
 about: 'This pice is very art and you should buy it'
 artistNotes: 'I had a lot of fun painting this pice'
 price: '500'
 info: 'comes with frame, keep out of sun'
 date: '2018-06-25T15:34:51+12:00'
 tags:
-  - test type 2
+  - test tag 2
 type:
   - type-one
 original: true
+storeHighlight: true
 featuredImage: ../img/DSC06288.jpg
 templateKey: art-pice
 ---